LichtLiu/LYX-academic/_pages/about.md

 👩‍💻 I'm a second-year graduate student at National Yang Ming Chiao Tung University.

-🔬 My research interests are in Machine Learning.
+🔬 My research interests are in Deep Learning.

 💼 My current job position is Software Engineer at the ROCAF.
 Focusing on improving the Air Force's web application services and promoting overall information system security.